 Once an ASTD Access Application is approved and signed by the authorized representative of the applicant and the PAME Secretariat (thus transforming it into an ASTD Data Sharing Agreement), and the PAME Secretariat has provided the requested data to the Applicant, the authorized representative who signed the application on behalf of the applicant becomes the “data custodian.”

 As “data custodian,” that individual is responsible for compliance with all terms and conditions of this Data Sharing Agreement and the ASTD Framework Agreement.
-The individual who signs this Data Sharing Agreement represents, warrants, and affirms that, except as authorized in advance in writing by the PAME Secretariat, such ASTD System Data may not be disclosed, released, revealed, distributed, disseminated, shared, showed, sold, rented, leased, loaned, or otherwise conveyed to anyone else, and must be destroyed at the conclusion of the project for which it was sought.
-Successful applicants may not retain any ASTD System Data after project completion, nor use it for any purpose other than the one(s) identified in the application.
+The individual who signs this Data Sharing Agreement represents, warrants, and affirms that, except as authorized in advance in writing by the PAME Secretariat, such ASTD System Data may not be disclosed, released, revealed, distributed, disseminated, shared, shown, sold, rented, leased, loaned, or otherwise conveyed to anyone else, and must be destroyed at the conclusion of the project for which it was sought.
+Successful applicants may not retain any ASTD System data after project completion nor use it for any purpose other than the one(s) identified in the application as approved by the ASTD System project co-leads.

 The individual signing the application also represents, warrants, and affirms that he or she has authority to sign this ASTD System Access Application and Data Sharing Agreement on behalf of the applicant, and has the necessary authority and ability to ensure compliance with its terms and conditions by any additional data user(s) identified in this application.
-Access to the Data provided pursuant to this Data Sharing Agreement must be limited to the minimum number of individuals directly employed by the Applicant and necessary to achieve the specific purpose(s) stated in this Application/Agreement.
+Access to the Data provided pursuant to this Data Sharing Agreement must be limited to the minimum number of individuals directly employed by or under contract to the Applicant and necessary to achieve the specific purpose(s) stated in this Application/Agreement.

-Assessments, analyses and/or reports generated by the applicant based on the ASTD System Data obtained may be shared publicly and must be submitted to or made accessible to the PAME Secretariat.
-Any assessment, analysis, and/or report generated using ASTD System Data must include an acknowledgement of and reference the ASTD System as its source.
+Assessments, analyses and/or reports generated by the applicant based on the ASTD System data obtained may be shared publicly.
+Any such public assessment, analysis, or report must be submitted or made accessible to the PAME Secretariat within 30 days of its publication.
+Any assessment, analysis, or report generated using ASTD System Data must include an acknowledgment the ASTD System as its source.

 Required Information